+Animation software has been around for many years; the concept is not new.
+Animation is often considered a requirement to a simulation study because it is a meaningful, proven way to show results to an audience with varied backgrounds.
+As more animation products enter the market, a user must make sure that the product purchased can meet the task at hand, as well as any future projects.
 Some animation software is limited to a single type of application.
 Moreover, these animation packages may only be useful for a specific type of problem within that application.
-In the case of manufacturing, there are many areas that benefit from simulation and animation.
-These areas range from staffing and scheduling to material handling.
+In almost any application, there are many areas that benefit from simulation and animation.
+These can range from capacity analysis to scheduling, staffing, and more.
 Some application-specific animation software may not be able to handle the full range of problems even within a specific application.
+Buying single-application animation software can be costly, especially if a user does projects within a wide range of applications.